TFKls/kutils/README.md

-# bash-utils
+# kutils
-*A small assortment of shell utilities I've created.*
+*An assortment of shell utilities I've created.*

 This repository contains some shell scripts and other utility programs I've made to :
   - Make my life a little easier